AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/create/advertising/ads.md

 ## Nächste Schritte

 Mit diesem Tutorial haben Sie eine Basisverbindung zu Ihrem [!DNL Google AdWords] Konto aufgebaut.
-Sie können nun mit dem nächsten Lernprogramm fortfahren und einen Datenbogen [konfigurieren, um Werbedaten in Plattform](../../dataflow/advertising.md)zu übertragen.
+You can now continue on to the next tutorial and [configure a dataflow to bring advertising data into Platform](../../dataflow/advertising.md).